elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/findable-data/topics/3-metadata-standards.md

       - uri: 'http://purl.obolibrary.org/obo/T4FS_0000447'
         label: the FAIR Principles
 description: >-
-  ## **Topic, definition and scope**
+  # Topic, definition and scope

-  This lesson addresses the critical need for rich metadata in the sciences, where complex datasets require detailed context to be truly useful.
-It centers on the "Findable" aspect of the FAIR principles—specifically principle F2—which mandates that data be described with rich metadata.
+  This lesson addresses the critical need for rich metadata for research data, where complex datasets require detailed context to be truly useful.
+It centers on the "Findable" aspect of the FAIR principles, specifically principle F2, which states that data be described with rich metadata.
 By exploring the significance of these standards, the lesson plan bridges the gap between broad accessibility and the highly specific needs of domain researchers.
 The core theme is that effective dataset discovery is not accidental; it is the result